 Zach: Most of the time you’re just thinking about not making a mistake

 Billy: And not snapping a string

-That leads into my question about your London shows.
-You had a few days to be “tourists” so what did you do?
+That leads to my question about your London shows.
+You had a few days to be tourists, so what did you do?

 Billy: I was keen to do a lot but it’s hard to get Zach out of bed and Dan to get motivated.
 I wanted to do the big clock-

 Billy: Big Ben!
 Zach wanted to go to Buckingham Palace.